worldstudio/worldstudio.github.io/_theme/lgbtq-equity.md

   a gender&ndash; expansive youth&rsquo;s life.
 Research shows that supportive parenting significantly affects children&rsquo;s outlook on life, mental health and self&ndash;esteem.
-Rejecting parenting practices appear to be directly correlated to gender&ndash;expansive and transgender youth being more depressed and suicidal.
+Rejecting parenting practices appear to be directly correlated to gender-expansive and transgender youth being more depressed and suicidal.
 The most crucial thing parents can do is to allow their gender non-conforming children to be exactly who they are.</p>
 organization_name: Hetrick-Martin Institute